In his First Letter to the Corinthians (3:10–15), St. Paul says that a Christian life can have its

 purgatory, this is the dogmatic center of the teaching.

 Having made that point, we should note that many doctors of the Church have viewed the fires

-of purgatory and the fires of hell not only metaphorically, but also corporally.
-They see them as
+of purgatory and the fires of hell as more than mere metaphors, seeing them as

 literal, physical fires.
-In the next installment, we’ll see that there’s more to the thesis than
+In the next installment, we’ll see that there’s more to that thesis than

 antiquated superstition, even if it isn’t a matter of dogma.